mpv-player/mpv/DOCS/man/options.rst

     linear
         Specifies the scale factor to use while stretching.
 Defaults to 1.0.

+``--hdr-compute-peak``
+    Compute the HDR peak per-frame of relying on tagged metadata.
+These values are averaged over local regions as well as over several frames to prevent the value from jittering around too much.
+This option basically gives you dynamic, per-scene tone mapping.
+Requires compute shaders, which is a fairly recent OpenGL feature, and will probably also perform horribly on some drivers, so enable at your own risk.

 ``--tone-mapping-desaturate=<value>``
     Apply desaturation for highlights that exceed this level of brightness.
 The higher the parameter, the more color information will be preserved.
 This